HumanSignal/label-studio/docs/source/guide/quality.md

 ## Define ground truth annotations for a project

-You can define ground truth annotations from a project's Data Manager page:
+Set specific task annotations as ground truth annotations from the **Data Manager** page for a project.

-1. When viewing the data manager for a project, select the checkboxes next to annotated tasks.
-2. In the selected tasks dropdown menu, select **Assign ground truths**.
-If there are multiple annotations for a task, only the first, or earliest annotation is assigned as a ground truth.
-3. Confirm that you want to set the selected task annotations as ground truths.
+1. Locate the task that you want to set a ground truth annotation for.

-You can also assign ground truths when you annotate a task.
-1. When labeling a task, create an annotation or select an existing one.
+2. Click the task to preview all annotations for the task as tabs.
+If an annotation is already set as a ground truth, the annotation ID in the tab has a yellow star next to it.
-2. Click the star icon to label the annotation as a ground truth.
+3. In the annotation sidebar for the task, click the star icon next to the annotation ID to set the annotation result as a ground truth.

+A task can only have one annotation set as the ground truth annotation for the task.
+If you set a new annotation for a task as a ground truth, the previous annotation for that task set as a ground truth is updated to no longer be a ground truth annotation.

 ## Manage ground truth annotations for a project